 If you have multiple sclerosis, you already know that diagnosis means many visits to the doctor to manage disruptive symptoms.
 Over 80% of women with MS experience bladder leaks, and incontinence is often one of the first symptoms people notice.
 Supervision and guidance from a health professional is always key to addressing your condition, but there are also actionable ways to manage MS-related bladder leaks in your day-to-day.
 The first step is understanding why they’re happening in the first place:

 Why does multiple sclerosis cause leaks?

-- really frequent, 911-emergency urges to pee
+- frequent, intense urges to pee

 - having a tough time getting your flow started once you’re on the toilet

-- a bladder that never quite feels empty.
+- a bladder that never quite feels empty

-Instead of restricting, focus on drinking the right fluids: drink a healthy amount of water every day, and avoid caffeine and bubbly drinks like champagne or seltzer that act as diuretics (aka bladder saboteurs).
-All this said, there is one restriction that can work in your favor: if nocturia (needing to pee in the middle of the night) is haunting you, avoid drinking for about 2 hours before bed.
+Instead of restricting, focus on drinking the right fluids.
+Make sure you drink a healthy amount of water every day, and limit caffeine and bubbly drinks like champagne or seltzer that act as diuretics.
+All this said, there is one restriction that can work in your favor: if you’re affected by nocturia (needing to pee in the middle of the night), avoid drinking for about two hours before bed.

 Greasy, spicy foods are (really delicious and unfortunately) irritating for your bladder.
-There’s no proven diet that reduces MS symptoms, but the National MS Society suggests are good to include in your meals, or get into your bod through a daily supplement: Vitamin D (a great immune system booster), calcium, and Omega 3’s (like fish, walnuts, flaxseeds, and flaxseed oil, which all have anti-inflammatory properties).
-When you’re hydrating, eating better, and doing what you can to regulate your stress levels, your bod and your mind will thank you.
+There’s no proven diet that reduces MS symptoms, but the National MS Society suggests adjusting your meals or incorporating a daily supplement to include: Vitamin D (a great immune system booster), calcium, and Omega 3’s (like fish, walnuts, flaxseeds, and flaxseed oil, which all have anti-inflammatory properties).
+Coincidentally, incorporating Omega 3’s and other additions like leafy greens and legumes in your diet is also beneficial for your bladder.

 Posted: Wed, Jul 31, 2019